boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Example: Switch and monitor power of an axis "AxisX"

-The following example shows how to switch and monitor the power state of a motion axis "AxisX" in the ctrlX MOTION.
-The motion object "AxisX" has to be present and the state of the ctrlX MOTION has to be `Running`.
+The following example shows how to switch and monitor the power state of a motion axis `AxisX` in the ctrlX MOTION.
+The corresponding motion object has to be present and the state of the ctrlX MOTION has to be `Running`.

 ![example-motion-power-axis.png](./images/example-motion-power-axis.png)
 ![example-motion-power-axis-dashboard.png](./images/example-motion-power-axis-dashboard.png)